 Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

-The gorgeous highland is a summer resort with abundant natural beauty where visitors enjoy mountain climbing and cycling from late spring to autumn.
+The gorgeous Norikura highland is a summer resort with abundant natural beauty where visitors enjoy mountain climbing and cycling from late spring to autumn.
 In winter, it becomes the perfect place for skiing and snowboarding.
 And after a day of physical activities, many choose to indulge in the natural hot spring to rejuvenate.

-Below is a list of attractions you can trek to at Norikura Kōgen.
+Below is a list of attractions you can trek to at Norikura Kogen.
 They are listed in order based on their distance from Norikura Visitor Center (except Bandokoro Ōtaki Falls and Blue Resort NORIKURA).

 Ⓒ photo-ac.com

-The Difference between Mt.
-Norikura and Norikura Kōgen
+The Difference Between Mt Norikura and Norikura Kōgen

 Ⓒ photo-ac.com